 Buy Now or Wait?

-A graphics card upgrade is practically always the most effective way to improve your PC’s gaming performance.
-But what you probably want to consider first (other than getting the best frame rate for the money) is timing release cycles.
-You certainly don’t want to see a next-gen GPU launch happen right after you purchase a current-gen card.
+A graphics card upgrade is practically always the most cost-effective way to improve your PC’s gaming performance.
+But you probably want to consider release cycle timing.

 AMD unveiled the new Radeon RX 7800 XT and RX 7700 XT on September 6, 2023, at the Gamescom trade show.
 With launch prices of $499 and $449, respectively, the RX 7800 XT offers the best value as it’s about 20% faster than the 7700 XT but only 11% more expensive.